Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the primary laws and regulations governing the oil and gas industry in your jurisdiction?

 A production licence grants exclusive rights to exploration and production of petroleum to licensees (concessionaires) within a pre-defined area.
-The production licences are usually granted to a group of licensees.
-As a condition for awards, the licensees are required to form an unincorporated joint venture under the Petroleum Agreement, which includes a joint operating agreement and an accounting agreement.
+The production licences are usually granted to a group of three or more licensees.
+As a condition for award, the licensees are required to form an unincorporated joint venture under the Petroleum Agreement, which includes a joint operating agreement and an accounting agreement.
 The Petroleum Agreement is a non-negotiable model agreement.

 Pursuant to the Petroleum Act, petroleum activities must take place within a sound health, safety and working environment framework.
 Environmental concerns must be taken into account throughout the industry.
 Mandatory provisions relating to health, safety and environmental protection are also addressed in: